demisto/content/Packs/CortexXDR/Integrations/XDR_iocs/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### xdr-iocs-sync
 ***
-Sync your IOC with Cortex XDR.
+Sync IOCs with Cortex XDR.
-Run once when configure the integration (do NOT run this twice!).
+Run this command manually only when configuring the instance integration with fetch indicators disabled (run this only once).
-Recommended to run manually only if there are at most 40,000 indicators.
+Recommended to run this manually only when there are no more than 40,000 indicators.

+When `fetch indicators` is enabled, the sync mechanism is used by default.
+This sets the current time as the last sync time and fetches IOCs from XSOAR to XDR, sorted by modification time, in batches of 40,000, up to that time.
+Upon reaching the last sync point, the synchronization becomes bi-directional, first from XSOAR to XDR, then from XDR to XSOAR.

+As a result, the duration of the first sync depends on the number of IOCs in the XSOAR tenant.
+For example, if there are 800,000 indicators in XSOAR and the `Feed Fetch Interval` is set to 20 minutes as recommended, the initial sync process will take approximately 7 hours.

 #### Base Command